ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today was a great day i learned more concepts in web development and also learning adobe
 xd to design website i'm improving ay by day

+### Day 41 :December 16, 2019

+**Today's Progress**: Today was a great day i've been studied web development for about 5hours and learned bootstrap and advanced level CSS and CSS flexbox.
+I'm prograssing day by day